PatrycjaO/PipelineProject/README.md

 - Migration to AWS + Prefect
 - expand tool to more regions

-For further information, see PipelineProject.pdf
+For further information, see https://github.com/PatrycjaO/PipelineProject/blob/main/PipelineProject.pdf